FuelLabs/fuel-specs/specs/protocol/abi.md

 - `"types`": an array describing all the _type declarations_ used (or transitively used) in the ABI.
 Each _type declaration_ is a JSON object that contains the following properties:
   - `"typeId"`: a unique integer ID.
   - `"type"`: a string representation of the _type declaration_.
-The section [JSON ABI format for each type](#json-abi-format-for-each-type) specifies the format for each possible type.
+The section [JSON ABI Format for Each Possible Type Declaration](#json-abi-format-for-each-possible-type-declaration) specifies the format for each possible type.
   - `"components"`: an array of the components of a given type, if any, and `null` otherwise.
 Each component is a _type application_ represented as a JSON object that contains the following properties:
     - `"name"`: the name of the component.
     - `"type"`: the _type declaration_ ID of the type of the component.